What you need to know to keep your computer secure.

 As technology and computer’s advance, so do the viruses, trojans, and malware that plague your operating systems.
 Perpetual updates to anti-virus programs, malware scanners, and firewalls usually keep up with these nefarious activities, but one such malware has proven to be resistant to security updates.
 The now infamous CryptoLocker is a ransomware trojan which targets computers using Microsoft Windows.
 The malware appeared in September of 2013.

 A CryptoLocker infection can be acquired from various sources.
 The most common is from an email attachment.
 When a computer is infected and CryptoLocker is initiated, the malware encrypts files stored on your PC’s local, mounted, and even networked drives.
 Your files are encrypted by using an RSA public-key cryptography, which means that the key to access your files is stored on the CryptoLocker’s server.
+Visit bitcoin code German to see how it operates.
 When your computer is infected, a message will appear offering you the ability to decrypt your data with a payment through BitCoins or other types of coins and cryptocurrency (find more information at https://ethereumcodebot.com/).
 Additionally, you must pay the ransom by a deadline or risk losing the deletion of the private key and therefore losing access to your private files.
 If the deadline is missed, CryptoLocker offers to decrypt the data for a much higher ransom.

 Here’s what you need to know: